 4. Keystone Ski Resort

-Keystone has 3,148 skiable acres, 128 runs, and 20 lifts and there are plenty of off-slope things to do in Keystone.
-This Colorado ski resort is one of the nearer ski areas to Denver.
-It is home to the largest snow fort in North America, featuring a series of tunnels, slides and mazes within the walls.
+Keystone has 3,148 skiable acres, 128 runs, and 20 lifts.
+In addition, there are plenty of off-slope things to do in Keystone.
+This Colorado ski resort is one of the closest ski areas to Denver.
+It is home to one of the largest snow forts in North America, featuring a series of tunnels, slides and mazes within the walls.

-Keystone Ski Resort boasts a Kids Ski Free program, which provides free lift tickets for kids 12 and under when guests book just two nights of lodging with the resort.
+Keystone Ski Resort boasts a Kids Ski Free program, which provides free lift tickets for kids 12 and under when guests book a minimum of two nights lodging at the resort.

-Sadly the resort’s Kidtopia event is on hiatus this season.
-But there’s plenty of other family fun to be had.
-The resort also offers off-mountain activities such as snow tubing, family snowcat tours, ice skating, sleigh rides and more.
+The resort also offers winter activities such as snow tubing, family snowcat tours, ice skating, sleigh rides and more.